Achievable logoAchievable logo

 Chronological age versus biological age

-Rates of growth and development vary widely, making chronological age (age in months or years) an imperfect measure of maturity.
-Children do not grow at a constant rate, leading to substantial differences in physical development at the same age.
+Rates of growth and development vary widely, so chronological age (age in months or years) is an imperfect measure of maturity.
+Children don’t grow at a constant rate, which can create large differences in physical development among children of the same age.

 For example: